harshitpaunikar1/marriage-age-prediction-flask-app/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to add input validation and user-friendly error messages for bad or missing values, then cleaned up whatever looked confusing or weak from the earlier days.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 The code was not huge, but getting the flow to feel simple took more fiddling than expected.
 - Deliverable: Ended the day with safer form handling in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2022-05-24 - Day 12: UI styling

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to make the app readable and clean enough for a normal user to understand quickly so the final result looked a bit more complete.
+Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
+I had to think about both the model side and the form side at the same time, which made the day a bit scattered.
+- Deliverable: Ended the day with styled interface in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.